fortinetsolutions/Azure-Templates/FortiGate/Active-Passive HA/README.md

 Once, licensed and rebooted, you can proceed to configure the Azure settings to enable the cluster IP and route table failover:

-For FortiGate A (Most of this config will be specific to your environment and so must be modified):
+For FortiGate A (Most of this config will be specific to your environment and so must be modified - note the public-ip parameter is the Azure resource name, but the next-hop for routes in UDRs is the actual IP of the local internal port):

     config system sdn-connector
       edit "AZConnector"
       set type azure
+      set ha-status enable
       set tenant-id "942e801f-1c18-237a-8fa1-4e2bde2161ba"
       set subscription-id "2g95c73c-dg16-47a1-1536-65124d1a5e11"
       set resource-group "fortigateapha"